datadiscoveries/MarketBasketAnalysis/README.md

 # Market Basket Analysis - Product Recommendation System for Digital Store

 **Goal:**<br>
-The goal of this analysis is to determine which products should be recommended to online shoppers, given the items that they have already added to their cart.<br>
+The goal of this analysis is to help an e-commerce business determine which products should be recommended to online shoppers, given the items that they have already added to their cart.
+This will be achieved by analyzing historic customer purchasing behavior and predict the probability that a certain recommended product would be purchased by a shopper, using the Apriori algorithm.
+Potential applications of the results will be recommended to boost sales and increase customer satisfaction and loyalty.<br>

-**Analysis:**<br>
-In creating a product recommendation system, the Apriori algorithm is applied to historic purchase data to estimate the probability that a product will be purchased by a shopper based on items already in their cart.
-Strategic recommendations are then made to boost sales based on insights gained from the analysis.
-Creating customized and personalized recommendations based on a shopper's interests and profile leads to enhanced customer engagement on the store, increased revenue, and increased shopper satisfaction and loyalty.

 **Findings:**<br>
 The chart below lists shopping carts with the greatest opportunity for product recommendation or promotion.
 It ranks the probability that a shopper will purchase the recommended product on the right-hand side (RHS), given that the left-hand side (LHS) items are in their cart.
 Products resulting from the algorithm with the highest 10 probabilities are all over 80%, showing that customers with these carts are very likely to have a strong interest in the recommended product.
 In understanding which products shoppers are most likely purchase, they will feel better understood, leading to a positive customer experience, increased loyalty, and additional sales that otherwise may have been lost without recommendation or promotion.<br>